-Some soils that commonly occur in association with Invercargill soils are:
+Some soils that commonly occur in association with Otanomomo soils are:

-- Dacre: poorly drained floodplain soil - Pukemutu: poorly drained soils with a fragipan formed in deep loess on the Southland plain - Tisbury: poorly drained soil formed in deep loess on the Southland plain - Mokotua: imperfectly drained soil formed in deep loess on the Southland plain. - Tiwai and Kapuka: shallow to moderately deep podzolised soils forming on marine terraces in the lower Southland plain.
+- Te Anau: well drained, shallow moraine soils that, together with Monowai soils, are associated with Otanomomo soils in the Te Anau Basin. - Pukemutu: poorly drained soils with a fragipan formed in deep loess on the Southland Plain - Tisbury: poorly drained soil formed in deep loess on the Southland Plain - Mokotua: imperfectly drained soil formed in deep loess on the Southland Plain. - Tiwai and Kapuka: shallow to moderately deep podzolised soils forming on marine terraces in the lower Southland Plain.

-Some soils that have similar properties to Invercargill soils are:
+Some soils that have similar properties to Otanomomo soils are:

-- Colac: moderately decomposed basin peat formed on marine terraces adjacent to Colac Bay - Otanomomo: weakly to moderately decomposed raised peat bog - Titipua: has a peaty topsoil, but the organic content is between 18-30%, and is not high enough to meet the requirements of Organic soil - Andrews: very similar weakly decomposed peat; formed from plant materials that have a minor moss component.
+- Andrews: very similar weakly decomposed peat; formed from plant materials that have a minor moss component - Invercargill: commonly occur as basin peats, and the organic material is strongly decomposed - Colac: moderately decomposed basin peat formed on marine terraces adjacent to Colac Bay - Titipua: has a peaty topsoil, but the organic content is between 18-30%, and is not high enough to meet the requirements of Organic soils.

-SIS34.doc Last updated 11/03/03
+SIS39.doc Last updated 11/03/03